Amitesh-ux/AnswersAI/README.md

 **Recharts for Visualization**: Used established charting library for reliability and built-in interactions.
 Trade-off was additional dependency vs custom SVG implementation.

-**Firebase Authentication**: Implemented real authentication instead of mock system for production-like experience.
-Added setup complexity but provides realistic user flows.

 **Context API for State**: Used React Context for authentication state, local state for UI interactions.
 Simple approach suitable for app scale.

 ## Known Limitations

-- No unit tests implemented due to time constraints
+- Limited error handling and no unit tests due to time constraints
-- Error handling could be more comprehensive
-- Mobile experience could use gesture-specific optimizations
-- Chart animation could be smoother on data updates
+- Basic mobile support; gesture interactions and animations can be improved

 ## Time Spent